Home | Apple Pie Overnight Oats

 Apple Pie Overnight Oats

-Apple pie overnight oats will make your mornings SO much easier!
+Apple pie overnight oats will make your morning SO much easier!
 Meal prep breakfast the night before, and wake up to a delicious, flavorful meal.
-Keep the apples raw for a nice apple cinnamon crunch, or cook the apples before adding for a softer, sweeter apple pie filling flavored batch.
-Make it work for YOU how you want them!
+Keep the apples raw for a nice apple cinnamon crunch, or cook the apples before adding for a softer, sweeter apple pie filling-flavored batch.
+Make it how you want it!

 Ingredients